To Lead, and to Serve

 Woe to you who wants to become a leader because you want people to serve you!
 Woe to you if you want to be a leader because you think you will have many people helping you!

 A leader is the one who serves all his people!
 He should be the one who works the hardest!
 The one with the heaviest responsibility!

-It's not like all of these things are new.
-In my opinion, I am already doing it even though not perfect.
+It’s not something I recently heart, in fact I try to follow this principle with all my personal shortcomings.
 It just serves me as a very strong reminder, what a leader is, if I have such role in all aspects of life.

 Many people I know have great ambitions to raise in the ranks and become “Leader” because they want an easy life.
 A life where there is little to do, but lots of money coming in.
 This is also why schemes like MLM (Multi-Level-Marketing) is very interesting for a lot of people.
 It sells of the dream of working hard for a few years, and then doing nothing afterwards because the people below you will be working to keep cash flowing into your pocket.
 Raised from a family who also owns a small business, this kind of concept is also burned into me since I was small.
 So the target is to own multiple businesses or shops.
 Let some people take care of it to keep cash flowing so that you can relax, be rich, and enjoy life.
 In an office environment, this kind of thinking will also trigger a lot of politics.

 Many people forget that when you rise in the ranks, your responsibility also raise.
 Very often, it also includes the responsibility to lead people, putting people in the role of a leader directly or indirectly.
 However, being a leader doesn’t mean you get to work less.
 It also doesn’t mean you can just blame people.

 As to the previous quote, the answer in obviously to serve.
 A Leader is followed by his people.
 He could convince people to do what he wants.
 How does he do that?
 It is by serving the people.